 4. Take aspirin or ibuprofen

 Most people have one or or the other of these medicine cabinet staples around.
-“Anti-inflammatory drugs (NSAIDs) such as ibuprofen reduce the inflammation and pain of sunburn by blocking the action of prostaglandins,” says Dr. Adnan Mir, Society for Pediatric Dermatology Committee Chair.
-“Prostaglandins are pro-inflammatory molecules that your body releases to help manage the DNA damage caused by UV light and have the unfortunate side effect of causing pain, which can sometimes be quite severe,” he explained.
+“Anti-inflammatory drugs (NSAIDs) such as ibuprofen reduce the inflammation and pain of sunburn by blocking the action of prostaglandins,” says Dr. Adnan Mir, a board-certified dermatologist in White Plains, New York.
+“Prostaglandins are pro-inflammatory molecules that your body releases to help manage the DNA damage caused by UV light and have the unfortunate side effect of causing pain, which can sometimes be quite severe,” he explains.

 5. Bathe in oatmeal

-A colloidal oatmeal bath can ease painful sunburns with its anti-inflammatory properties, said both dermatologists.
+A colloidal oatmeal (oatmeal ground into a fine powder) bath can ease painful sunburns with its anti-inflammatory properties, both dermatologists say.
 To draw an oatmeal bath, grind one cup of unflavored oats in a food processor, and add them to two cups of warm water.
 Dissolve until milky and they’re ready to use.
 Draw a warm bath and add the oat mixture to the bath and soak for 20 minutes.

 6. Slather on some dairy

 Jaber says dousing a washcloth with cold milk and using it as a compress can help ease the pain of sunburn and kickstart the healing process — so can plain yogurt.
-“Apply every 20 minutes and repeat for several hours,” said Jaber.
+“Apply every 20 minutes and repeat for several hours,” he says.

 7. Hydrate like crazy